hyq-hyqhyq/pose/README.md

 pip install -r requirements_camera.txt
 ```

-Fill the PARAMETERS part in runners/infer_camera.py
+Fill the PARAMETERS part in runners/infer_camera.py.

 In the PARAMETERS part, you can turn the USE_CAM to change using camera flow or video, choose whether to save the camera flow or the infered video.
+We use D415 as default camera, fill your camera's serial number as the CAM_SERIAL_NUM in PARAMETERS part.

 If you want to infer the video, you have to provide a folder at least as the following format.(DATA_PATH is the video you provide, and the '_mask.png' is not necessary, it is used to visualize the mask).